Paraboly/react-native-alert-modal/README.md

 ## License

-Paraboly React Native Video Modal Library is available under the MIT license.
+Paraboly React Native Alert Modal Library is available under the MIT license.
 See the LICENSE file for more info.